-Circumstances in which offence under section 131 not committed
+Circumstances in which offence under sections 131 and 132 not committed

-- 132. (1) Nothing in section 131 makes it an offence for a person to make a disclosure to a professional legal adviser for the purposes of legal advice or for a professional legal adviser to make a disclosure- - (a) to, or to a representative of, a client of his in connection with the giving by the legal adviser of legal advice to the client; or - (b) to any person- - (i) in contemplation of, or in connection with, legal proceedings; and - (ii) for the purpose of those proceedings. - (2) Subsection (1) does not apply to a disclosure made with the intention of furthering any criminal purpose. - (3) In proceedings against a person for an offence under section 131(1) or (2), it is a defence to prove that he did not know or suspect that the disclosure was likely to be prejudicial in the way specified in section 131(1)(b)(i) or 131(2)(b), as the case may be. - (4) A person is not guilty of an offence under section 131(1)(b)(ii) if- - (a) he does not know or suspect that the documents are relevant to the investigation; or - (b) he does not intend to conceal any facts disclosed by the documents from any person carrying out the investigation. - (5) No member of the Reporting Authority, police officer or other person shall be guilty of an offence under section 131 in respect of anything done by him in the course of acting in connection with the enforcement, or intended enforcement, of any provision of this Act or of any other enactment relating to criminal conduct or benefit from criminal conduct or in compliance with a requirement imposed under or by virtue of this Act.
+- 133. (1) Nothing in section 131 makes it an offence for a person to make a disclosure to a professional legal adviser for the purposes of legal advice or for a professional legal adviser to make a disclosure- - (a) to, or to a representative of, a client of his in connection with the giving by the legal adviser of legal advice to the client; or - (b) to any person- - (i) in contemplation of, or in connection with, legal proceedings; and - (ii) for the purpose of those proceedings. - (2) Subsection (1) does not apply to a disclosure made with the intention of furthering any criminal purpose.

+(3) In proceedings against a person for an offence under section 131 or section 132, it is a defence to prove that he did not know or suspect that the disclosure was likely to be prejudicial in the way specified in section 131(1)(b)(i), 132(2)(c) or 132(3)((b), as the case may be.

+- (4) A person is not guilty of an offence under section 131(1)(b)(ii) if- - (a) he does not know or suspect that the documents are relevant to the investigation; or - (b) he does not intend to conceal any facts disclosed by the documents from any person carrying out the investigation. - (5) No member of the Reporting Authority, police officer or other person shall be guilty of an offence under section 131 or section 132 in respect of anything done by him in the course of acting in connection with the enforcement, or intended enforcement, of any provision of this Act or of any other law relating to criminal conduct or benefit from criminal conduct or in compliance with a requirement imposed under or by virtue of this Act.